 A pop filter is a noise protection filter for microphones.
 It is used in recording studios to reduce or eliminate popping sounds which is the mechanical effect of fast-moving air on the microphone from plosives during recorded singing and speech.

-What Is A Pop Filter
+- What Is a Pop Filter

-What Is a Pop Filter
+- What Is a Pop Filter Used For

 What Is a Pop Filter?